-Click here to see the trailhead location in Google Maps.
+Here’s the trailhead location in Google Maps.

 Leaving the wooded area, the trail ends at a dirt logging road.
 Turn right and follow the road through open grassland.
 Just before the road enters a wooded area, the trail resumes to your left.

 The trail descends through a logged non-redwood forest.
 The dark grove contains lots of small trees and stumps and is not particularly attractive.

 The good part of the hike starts when you emerge from the forest into a large grassy prairie.
 Dolason Barn sits in the middle of the prairie, enjoying sweeping views over the Redwood Creek valley.
-The structure itself is nothing special, but the view of the little barn with the checkerboard hill behind it and the valley below stretching off into the blue distance is one of the scenic highlights of the hike.
+The structure itself is nothing special, but the view of the little redwood barn with the checkerboard hill behind it and the valley below stretching off into the blue distance is one of the scenic highlights of the hike.
 Hawks drift overhead.

 The trail levels out somewhat as it descends through the prairie, and soon reaches a large, lush, and very attractive grove of Douglas-Fir and Grand Fir.
 The trail switchbacks down through the light-grey trees, briefly leaving the grove a few times to offer views over the valley.

-© 2009 David Baselt
+© 2009, 2014, 2020 David Baselt